MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 - You cannot use the Start layout XML to configure the taskbar or the Welcome screen for Surface Hub.
 - The Start layout policy should be assigned only to devices, not users.
 - The OMA-URI setting to use in the policy is `./Device/Vendor/MSFT/Policy/Config/Start/StartLayout`
-- `SecondaryTile`, used for links, will open the link in Microsoft Edge.
 - **[DesktopApplicationTile](/windows/configuration/start-layout-xml-desktop#startdesktopapplicationtile)** is only supported for Edge and Microsoft Teams.
 All other Win32 apps are blocked by Code Integrity policy

 ## Default Surface Hub Start menu